Dirty power: What it is and why you need to clean it up

 How can power quality issues be fixed?

-The good news is the vast majority of dirty power issues – 80% – occur on the customer side of the electric meter.
+The good news is the majority of dirty power issues – 80% – occur on the customer side of the electric meter.
 That means customers can take steps to correct the issues.
 In doing so, they’ll not only avoid costly disruptions, but will also improve energy efficiency and reduce costs facility-wide.

 Learn more about power quality and clean up dirty power issues before they cause serious problems.